 Online Learning uses technology to allow students flexibility to complete some or all of the requirements for a course without coming onto campus.
-Students utilize ANGEL Learning and the Internet for these types of courses available at RACC.
+Students utilize Canvas and the Internet for these types of courses available at RACC.
 RACC verifies student identities by using a secure login and password.
-Students who request ANGEL support for their accounts may be asked to verify their identities by supplying specific identification information.
+Students who request support for their accounts may be asked to verify their identities by supplying specific identification information.

 Please view the calendars below for a full listing of the college's online learning credit courses

 Online Credit Courses